-One of the easiest lunch box fillers for school kids has to be muffins, since they are easy to make in bulk and freeze for later.
-They also make great sandwich substitutes to give kids more variety too, so I wanted to put together a load of recipes for healthy muffins for kids to give you plenty of inspiration.
+Healthy muffins are one of the easiest lunch box fillers for school kids.
+They are easy to make in bulk and freeze for later.
+They also make great sandwich substitutes to give kids more variety too, so I’ve put together a huge collection of recipes for healthy muffins for kids to give you plenty of inspiration.

 Be ready to roll with delicious healthy muffin treats for snacks at home and on the go.
 These recipes come from some of the best food bloggers and they don’t just have to be for the kids!
 Easy muffin recipes for the whole family!!